Quantum Reverse Shannon Theorem: Simulation of classical channels

 First, the communication cost must always be at least $C(N)$, or $I(X;Y)_p$ if the input is restricted to be from the distribution $p$.
 Otherwise we could combine the simulation with Shannon's [forward] noisy channel coding theorem to turn a small number of noiseless channel uses into a larger number of uses.
 This is impossible even when shared randomness is allowed.

-Next, if feedback is used then Bob's output (with entropy $H(Y)$) must be entirely determined by the $C$ bits of classical communication sent and the $R$ bits of shared randomness used.
+Next, if $N_F$ (i.e., the channel including noiseless feedback) is to be simulated, then Bob's output (with entropy $H(Y)$) must be entirely determined by the $C$ bits of classical communication sent and the $R$ bits of shared randomness used.
 Therefore we must have $C+R\geq H(Y)$.

 The situation is more delicate when the simulation does not need to provide feedback to Alice.
 Suppose we have a protocol that uses $C$ cbits and $R$ rbits.
 Then let $W=(W_1,W_2)$ comprise both the message sent ($W_1$) and the shared random string ($W_2$).
 We immediately obtain $I(XY;W)\leq H(W)\leq C+R$.
 Additionally, the shared randomness $W_2$ and the message $X$ are independent even given the message $W_1$; in other words $I(X;W_2|W_1)=0$.
 Thus $I(X;W) = I(X;W_1) \leq H(W_1)\leq C$.
 Finally we observe that $X-W-Y$ satisfies the Markov chain condition since Bob produces $Y$ only by observing $W$.
-This argument is discussed in more detail in \cite{Cuff08}, where it is also proven that it suffices to consider single-letter maximizations.
+This argument is discussed in more detail in \cite{Cuff08}, where it is also proven that it suffices to consider single-letter optimizations.

+These converses are also meaningful, and essentially unchanged, when we consider negative $R$, corresponding to protocols that output shared randomness.

 We observe that some of these converses are obtained from coding theorems and others are obtained from more traditional entropic bounds.
 In the cases where the converses are obtained from coding theorems then we in fact generally obtain strong converses, meaning that fidelity decreases exponentially when we try to use less communication or randomness than necessary.
 This is discussed in \cite{Winter:RST} and we will discuss a quantum analogue of this point in \secref{converses}.